We will consider human-computer interactions from several perspectives:

 Point and click interfaces were made popular by the web.
 They represent I and P in WIMP.
 They were very suitable for the initial web browsers (gopher) when web pages were all text.
 Users knew to interpret the underscore as a link to another web page.
 Now, links are hidden, for examples in images.
 Icons on the desktop is another example of point and click style interface.
 The notion of point and click is a short interaction that results in a very specific result.
 Because the user must move the mouse, this interface style tends to be slow for the user.
 It is flexible because many different kinds of UI objects can be pointed at.
 Short key interaction is a “point and click” interaction style without the point.
 Both are generally easy to implement.

-The most common example of natural language interface are the interface of search engines.
+The most common example of natural language interface are the interfaces for search engines.
 Users type words in to the search box that the software interprets and return the result for the user.
 They are hard to implement, but can be very flexible for the user.

 Command gesturing interface style selects an object and uses a gesture to issue commands.
 In essences, it is a generalization of “point and click” interfaces.
-Examples are in Opra, a web browser.
-Swiping on smart phones is another example of command gesturing.
-Other examples of command gesturing are the hand cursor in adobe.
+Examples are swiping on smart phones and windows OS.
 Some games, Brother in Arms, use command gesturing.
 Keith Ruthowski has demonstrated that a pie menu can become a form of command gesturing, and once the gestures are learned nearly as accurate and fast as text entry.
 Because algorithms for interpreting gestures are in its infancy, the flexibility of command gesturing is not known.
 They are difficult to implement.
 Learning a large set of gesture can take a long time.

 General gesturing is a more general interface style than command gesturing.
 There does not have to be an object and the gesture does not have to represent a command.
-Examples of general gesturing are drawing applications and text entry by writing like on notebooks.
+Examples of general gesturing are drawing applications and text entry by writing, like in a notebook.
 The Wii is advancing general gesturing in games.
 Because this is a very new interaction style, it is unknown how easy it is to learn, but it should be more flexible.
 It is more difficult to implement.

 Direct manipulation is closely related to command gesturing.
 An example of direct manipulation is drag and drop files into folders or trash.
 Drawing applications use direct manipulations.
 They can be slow to use but are fast to learn.
 They can be difficult to implement.